hartnetl/turtle-tallies/README.md

 Fixed:

+- When running the weekly comparisons, if more than 2 were viewed consecutively the gspread API threw a 429 error, indicating too many requests were being made.
+This broke the program and the only way to get it going again was to restart the entire program using the run button.
+    - To handle this I was initially going to find a way to find a more user friendly error message.
+After some careful consideration I realised this is a pretty considerable bug and should be properly addressed.
+The compare_weeks function was modified to retrieve values from worksheets using the batch_get method instead of sending individual requests.
+This not only allows for a greater number of comparisons to be made, but also the data is returned to the user much more quickly!
 - For user_verify_input, 'y' isn't registered as 'Y' and it restarts the function.
   This problem occurred throughout many validation functions and the same fix was applied throughout.
     - Fix: Add upper method.